ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 ## Important reminder

 This is not like other labs.
 This is bonus challenge.
-It means that this lab is harder than the others, instructions and directions where you should go are purposefully more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.
+It means that this lab is harder than the others, instructions and directions where you should go are more unclear than in the other labs and change of tool usage problems and other irritating errors is higher than in the other labs.
+Basically you will be kicked to the deep end of the pool and expected to learn to swim yourself.

 There may or may not be multiple ways to solve each task.
 You must use your own judgement to determine what ways could or should be pursued to gain success.
-Independent out-of-the-box thinking and creative problem solving is highly encouraged.
+Independent thinking/researching of problem and creative problem solving is highly encouraged.

-You are required to install all needed tools of yourself and if there happens to be some problems with them - well, hopefully Google helps you then.
+You are required to install all needed tools yourself and if there happens to be some problems with them - well, hopefully Google helps you then.

 So basically this lab is more like real life.
 Or some obscure CTF-competition.